 - Your spiritual connection with the almighty

-So, you will need to have the right balance of all these 4 aspects for a harmonious and pleasant journey of life.
+So, you will need to have the right balance of all these 4 aspects for a harmonious and pleasant journey in life.

 3. One Step At A Time With Sunanda Deshpande